Pratik-Chhajer/campus.net/README.md

 # campus.net
-A chrome extension and web-portal
+A Chrome extension for basic facilities of the Campus like Buy and Sell, Lecture Hall booking and many more.